awesomerank/awesomerank.github.io/lists/zachflower/awesome-open-source-supporters.md

 ## Tags

+### `requires-approval`

 While many companies use the public repositories feature of GitHub, Bitbucket, and GitLab to determine the Open Source status of a project, there are others who require more verification.
 These companies have been marked with a `requires-approval` tag, indicating that an application process is required to take advantage of their Open Source benefits.

+### `non-commercial`

+Some companies make their products available for open source, but only for non-commercial projects.
+These companies have been marked with a `non-commercial` tag.
 ---
 <p align="center">
 	This list is a copy of <a href="https://github.com/zachflower/awesome-open-source-supporters">zachflower/awesome-open-source-supporters</a> with ranks